shravan-padakanti/scala-docs-wiki/Structured-vs-Unstructured-Data.md

 * we do **functional transformations** on data.
 * we pass user defined function literal to higher order functions like `map`,`flatMap`,`filter`.

 Just like the data, the function literals are completely Opaque to spark as well.
+There is no structure to these user defined functions as far as Spark is concerned.
 A user can do anything inside of one of the above functions, and all Spark can see is something like: `$anon$1@604f1a67`

 In Database/Hive:

 * we do **declarative transformations** on data.
-* Specialized/structured, pre-defined operations.
+* Specialized and structured, pre-defined operations.
+Eg. `SELECT * FROM * WHERE *`

 Databases know the operations that are being done on the data.

+### Optimizations + Spark?

+RDDs operate on unstructured data, and there are few limits on computation; your computations are defeined as functions that you have written your self, on your own data types.

+But as we saw, we have to do all the optimization work ourselves.

+**Wouldn't it be nice if Spark could do some of these optimizations for us?**

+**Spark SQL makes this possible**.
+We have to give up some of the freedom, flexibility and generality of the functional collections API in order to give Spark more opportunities to optimize though.